GangGreenTemperTatum/terraform/study/HashiCorp Infrastructure Automation Certification Terraform Associate (002) Study (Theory) Notes.md

 } <---- EOF argument
 ```

+* Terraform does not explicitly require the `provider` statement in a config and is able to read the resource in some cases to determine the provider required
+* Anyone can write a `provider` for private/public registry use
+* Some `providers` are owned and maintained by HashiCorp within the public Terraform registry

 - Expressions are allowed in the values of configuration arguments but only that can be known before the configuration is applied
 	- I.E, input variables
 - Terraform assumes an empty default configuration for any provider that is not explicitly configured